 The funding arrangements for the scheme are governed by section 44 of the National Provident Fund Restructuring Act 1990 and by a Trust Deed.
-This Act requires that any increase or decrease to the employer contribution rate should result in contributions being at a level which, on reasonable assumptions, is likely to achieve neither a surplus nor a deficit in the trust fund of the DBP scheme at the time that the last contributor to that scheme ceases to so contribute.
-The Trust Deed specifies that immediately before the scheme is wound up, the assets and the interests of all contributors in the scheme will be transferred to the DBP Annuitants Scheme.
+This Act requires that any increase or decrease to the employer contribution rate should result in contributions being at a level that, on reasonable assumptions, is likely to achieve neither a surplus nor a deficit in the trust fund of the DBP scheme at the time that the last contributor to that scheme ceases to so contribute.
+The Trust Deed specifies that, immediately before the scheme is wound up, the assets and the interests of all contributors in the scheme will be transferred to the DBP Annuitants Scheme.
 Employers have no right to withdraw from the plan.

 In practice, at present, a single contribution rate is determined for all employers, which is expressed as a multiple of the contributions of members of the scheme who are employees of that employer.
-The current employer contribution rate is three times contributor contributions, inclusive of Employer Contribution Withholding Tax.
-The Actuary has recommended a stepped approach to changing the employer contribution rate, as follows:
+The current employer contribution rate is four times contributor contributions, inclusive of Employer Contribution Withholding Tax.
+This rate, effective from 1 April 2022, is consistent with what the Actuary recommended given that the Board of the Fund resolved to move towards a more conservative investment strategy.